simionAndrei/CoreIR_PaperRep/README.md

 |
 └───logs
 |   |   Log files in HTML format for
-|   |   	hyperpars search, training and testing simple and ensembles models, compute features importance
+|   |   	hyperpars search, training and testing simple and ensembles models, compute importance of features
 |   └───
 |
 └───models
 │   │   Saved hyperparamaters after randomize grid search for SVM, AdaBoost and RandomForest │   |
-│   │   Saved trainined ensmbled models as pickle files (NOT pushed to GitHub due to space issue) │   └───
+│   │   Saved trained ensmbled models as pickle files (NOT pushed to GitHub due to space issue) │   └───
 |
 └───output